berndkuennen/lint_trilogy/Readme.md

 This project is based on the valuable work of many other people.
 Thanks to the following people or organizations:
 * Sebastián Ramírez (aka [tiangolo](https://github.com/tiangolo)) for the docker image
 * Jacob Kelley for [Behave.js](https://jakiestfu.github.io/Behave.js/) which is the foundation for the [editor](https://embed.plnkr.co/plunk/EKgvbm).
+* Francesco Linza for improving the Javascript editor code.

 ## Licensing
 The code is under [MIT license](License.txt).
 The lint trilogy logo is under CC BY-SA 4.0.